NR 218

 Learning Goals

-• Apply skills in Remote Sensing, GIS, and data science to solve a problem of your own design
+• Apply skills in remote sensing, GIS, and data science to solve a problem

 • Understand basic principles of GIS